-- Fedak & Brown LLP conducted the audit with the cooperation of the City of Long Beach and LCWA staff. - During the FY 2018/2019, the Authority's net position decreased by 0.76% or \$85,654 to \$11,289,593 million.
-The decrease in net position is primarily related to the Authority's operations. - Total revenues increased by 4.57% or \$27,625 to \$632,526 primarily due to an increase in program and grants, especially state revenue.
-Total expenses increased 23.58% or \$137,028 to \$718,180 primarily due to an increase in consulting and grant management expenditures from the prior year. - Capital assets amount to \$11,000,000 with no change from the previous fiscal year. - The Authority continues to have no long-term debt. - No material weaknesses or deficiencies in internal control were found or identified. - No findings noted in the current fiscal year.
+- Fedak & Brown LLP conducted the audit with the cooperation of the City of Long Beach and LCWA staff. - During the FY 2019/2020, the Authority's net position decreased by 0.46% or \$51,440 to \$11,203,939.
+The decrease in net position is primarily related to the Authority's operations. - Total revenues increased 3.67% or \$23,206 to \$655,732 primarily due to an increase in program and grants, particularly lease revenue and activities related to Orange County Public Works and Ascon Tarplant Mitigation.
+Total expenses decreased 1.53% or \$11,008 to \$707,172 primarily due to a decrease in consulting and grant management expenditures from the prior year. - The COVID-19 pandemic has caused business disruption through mandated and voluntary closings of businesses.
+While the disruption is expected to be temporary, the related financial impact on the Authority and the duration cannot be estimated at the time of the audit's release (June 9, 2021). - Capital assets amount to \$11,000,000 with no change from the previous fiscal year. - The Authority continues to have no long-term debt. - No material weaknesses or deficiencies in internal control were found or identified.
+No findings noted in the current fiscal year.

-FISCAL INFORMATION: Receive and file of the Fiscal Year 2018/2019 audit has no financial impact.
+FISCAL INFORMATION: Receive and file of the Fiscal Year 2019/2020 audit has no financial impact.